 This then leads to better weight loss while also building up muscle mass.

-Here are some examples of strength based weight loss exercise:
+Here are some examples of strength-based weight loss exercises:

 - Dead Push Up

 Core training is important in helping maintain your balance and strengthening your hips and neck.
 As a result, it will allow you to increase your exercise longevity.